← Back to Blog

 Local Events

-Local events are a magnet for visitors, sparking a surge in bookings.
-Festivals, community celebrations, and other gatherings often draw travellers eager to experience the charm of Lunenburg during these special moments.
-For property owners, keeping an eye on event calendars can be a game changer.
-Adjusting availability or tweaking pricing strategies to match these high-demand periods can make a big difference.
+Local events are a magnet for visitors, sparking surges in bookings.
+Festivals, community celebrations, and other gatherings draw travellers eager to experience the charm of Lunenburg during these special moments.
+For property owners, keeping an eye on event calendars and adjusting availability or pricing strategies to match high-demand periods can make a big difference.

 Currency Exchange Rates

 Currency fluctuations also play a role in shaping demand.
-When the Canadian dollar weakens, it becomes a more attractive destination for international travellers, leading to a noticeable boost in bookings.
-This trend highlights the importance of monitoring exchange rates to anticipate shifts in guest demand.
+When the Canadian dollar weakens, Lunenburg becomes a more attractive destination for international travellers, leading to a noticeable boost in bookings.
+Monitoring exchange rates helps anticipate shifts in guest demand.

 Managing Compliance and Bookings